-Although most of the “fresh” shrimps found at the seafood section in the grocery store are also previously frozen.
-To get more bang for your buck, try to get quality frozen raw shrimps in bulk.
+Although most of the “fresh” shrimps found in the seafood section in the grocery store are also previously frozen.
+To get more bang for your buck, try to get quality frozen raw Shrimps in bulk.

 In fact, I love buying the 2 lb bag of frozen raw shrimp at Costco.
 It has a great price and the quality is great!

 Then, simply thaw it per the instructions on the bag and use it in this or any of your favorite recipes.

 You can also use prawns to make these flavorful shrimp and corn cakes.

 Ingredients needed to make Cilantro Shrimp Cakes

 With only nine ingredients you can make the most delicious and flavorful shrimp cakes!
 Serve them with homemade lemon aioli for an amazing flavor explosion.